Taliban meet US peace envoy for first time since 'dead' deal

-Kabul, Oct 5 (AP) The Taliban met U.S. peace envoy Zalmay Khalilzad in the Pakistan capital for the first time since President Donald Trump declared a seemingly imminent peace deal to end Afghanistan's 18-year war 'dead' a month ago, a Taliban official said early Saturday.
-He offered few details of Friday's meeting between Khalilzad and the Taliban delegation led by Mullah Abdul Ghani Baradar, a co-founder of the movement that was ousted in 2001 by the U.S.-led coalition.
-The official spoke on condition of anonymity because he was not authorized to speak to the media.
+Kabul, Oct 5 (AP) The Taliban met US peace envoy Zalmay Khalilzad in the Pakistan capital for the first time since President Donald Trump declared a seemingly imminent peace deal to end Afghanistan's 18-year war 'dead' a month ago, a Taliban official said early Saturday.
+He offered few details of Friday's meeting between Khalilzad and the Taliban delegation led by Mullah Abdul Ghani Baradar, a co-founder of the movement that was ousted in 2001 by the US-led coalition.
+The official spoke on condition of anonymity because he was not authorised to speak to the media.

 US officials however have been keen to say there is no resumption of peace talks, at least not now in Islamabad.
 Still, the meeting is significant as the United States seeks an exit from Afghanistan's 18-year war.

-Khalilzad has been in Islamabad for much of the week meeting with senior government officials in what the US State Department described as follow-up meetings he held in New York during last month's U.N.
-General Assembly session.
+Khalilzad has been in Islamabad for much of the week meeting with senior government officials in what the US State Department described as follow-up meetings he held in New York during last month's UN General Assembly session.
 At the time he met Pakistani Prime Minister Imran Khan, who has been calling for a resumption of peace talks.
-(AP) NSA
+The Taliban delegation led by Mullah Baradar - one of its more powerful members - arrived separately in the Pakistani capital for meetings with government officials they said were being held to discuss a wide range of political issues relating to the more than 1.5 million Afghans still living as refugees in Pakistan.

+Baradar was arrested in Pakistan in 2010 in a joint Pakistani-CIA operation after he secretly opened peace talks with the then-Afghan President Hamid Karzai, attempting to sideline Pakistan and against the US strategy at the time, which did not support talks with the Taliban.
+In 2018, Baradar was released from jail to facilitate peace talks after Khalilzad was appointed U.S. peace as Washington sought a way to exit America's longest military engagement.

+More than 14,000 US troops are still in Afghanistan and Trump has repeatedly expressed his frustration with their continued deployment, complaining they have taken on the duties of policing the country, a job he said the Afghan government needed to do.
+During the past year, Khalilzad held nine rounds of talks with the Taliban in the Middle eastern State of Qatar, where the insurgents maintain a political office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)